There is nothing better than sleeping together with your cat – sharing the same bed and the same blanket.

-However, many cat parents are concerned about their cats’ abilities to breathe under the blankets.
 How do they breathe?
-Cats can breathe under blankets the same way you can – standard blankets are made of breathable fabrics.
-Therefore, it is perfectly safe to let your adult cat sleep under the blanket.
-In case you have a kitten, the situation is also safe but you will need to practice frequent checkups.
+Felines can breathe under blankets like you can – standard blankets are made of breathable fabrics.
+However, many pet parents are concerned about their cats’ breathing abilities under the blankets.
+Therefore, letting your adult cat sleep under the blanket is perfectly safe.
+The same applies if you have a kitten but you must practice frequent checkups.

-In this article we will answer some popular questions regarding the cat’s abilities to breathe under blankets and their unusual love of spending time under them.
+This article will answer popular questions regarding felines’ abilities to breathe under blankets and their unusual love of spending time under them.

 Why does my cat like being under blankets to sleep with me?

-There are several reasons why cats love blankets – from safety through warmth to comfort.
+There are several reasons why felines love blankets – from safety to warmth to comfort.

-Cats can be very affectionate creatures especially if raised to be friendly.
-If your cat has her own comfortable and nice cat bed and still snuggles with you under your blanket it means she really likes and wants to cuddle with you.
+Your furry companion can be very affectionate, primarily if raised to be friendly.
+If your pet has her comfortable bed and still snuggles with you under your blanket, it means she likes and wants to cuddle with you.

-The pros and cons of sleeping together with your cat
+The pros and cons of sleeping together with your feline

 There are both pros and cons to the idea of sharing the bed with your cat.

-Basically, all risks can be avoided or minimized if you keep your cat up-to-date on her vaccines and de-wormers.
+You can avoid or minimize all risks if you keep your cat up-to-date on her vaccines and dewormers.

 Why do cats hide or “burrow” themselves under blankets or covers?